 LG’s Heart Rate headphones can of course be used in conjunction with their Lifeband Touch, though they can also work via Bluetooth with the free LG Fitness App on smartphones.

 Both LG wearable tech devices are now on pre-order from Best Buy.
 Will they break through the early adopter barrier and play big with the Big Box consumer?
-It just could be a simple pair of headphones that tempt the public into making wearables truly mainstream.
+It could just be a simple pair of headphones that tempt the public into making wearables truly mainstream.